Exercises 9 Nov 2023 13 min read

-This large Pilates equipment is the most effective way of practising the Pilates method.
+This large piece of Pilates equipment is the most effective way of practising the Pilates method.

-In this blog, we answer these two questions – What is reformer Pilates and why is it beneficial?
+In this blog, get an introduction to reformer pilates as we answer these three questions – what is reformer Pilates, how does Reformer Pilates work, and why is it beneficial?

 a female balancing on her hands utilising a reformer machine